yesenadam/Julia-programs/README.md

 ### Sample GIFs

-View these images full screen for the full effect.
+To get the full effect, click on an image to see it full screen.

 #### 30fps, cell size 3